sova/hachiba/README.md

 ## How does that prove you are a master ninja?

 This project was created in 8 years and 72 hours.
-Eight years because that's how long I've been contemplating message boards and forums deeply and significantly, and seventy-two hours because Hachiba came together in 3 consecutive nights.
-In fact, because of how precariously the data is balanced, if I edit any source files on the server the pages will be recompiled and the current state of the server will be lost.
-Thus, I'm actually discouraged from updating it at the moment.
-How many times can you be glad with not updating your server with conventional tools like Java and javascript?
+Eight years because that's how long I've been contemplating message boards and forums deeply and significantly, and seventy-two hours because the main Hachiba "engine" came together in 3 consecutive nights.

 In Clojureland, and with some ninja mastery, everything is functioning smoothly and compactly, keeping a tiny footprint.

 Without all the extra weight, this web server can accommodate many connections, very rapidly, and still look like a complete and compliant web page to Google Crawler's "eyes."

 ## Not really sure what you said just now